goschtl/zope/megrok.rdb/trunk/src/megrok/rdb/README.txt

 courses::

   >>> class Courses(rdb.Container):
-  ...    rdb.key('name')
+  ...    pass

-As you can see, we need to set up the attribute on which the key is based.
-We will use the ``name`` attribute, which we will define for the course later.
-Note that using the primary key attribute (such as ``id`` in this example) is not a good idea if you expect the database to generate unique ids itself - the correct id will not be known yet before the object is commit to the database.
+That's all.
+If the ``rdb.key`` directive is not used the key in the container will be defined as the (possibly automatically assigned) primary key in the database.

 Now we can set up the ``Department`` class.
 This has the ``courses`` relation that links to its courses::